UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Connecting_to_RC_Systems.md

 If you wish to access any of our machines from outside UCL, you cannot do so directly as they are behind UCL's firewall.
-To do so you will have to either use ssh to connect to UCL's gateway first:
+To do so you will have to either use ssh to connect to UCL's SSH Gateway system first:

 ```
-ssh ccaaxyz@socrates.ucl.ac.uk
+ssh ccaaxyz@ssh-gateway.ucl.ac.uk
 ```

 and from there connect to the correct host as described above, or login